ashvini7823/Business-Insight-360/README.md

 ## 📑 Report Features

 ### 📘 Home Page
-A welcome screen featuring the project title, and navigation menu for seamless user experience.
+A welcome screen featuring the project title and navigation menu for seamless user experience.

 ![Buisness Insight 360 Dahboard_page-0001](https://github.com/user-attachments/assets/7a2f5ab4-769d-4a28-a995-03637b195093)